selfsigned/HackThePlanet/Rainfall/level3/walkthrough.md

 ```
 We can see that the 4th pointer gets modified by our printf format string as it's made of four zeroes (0x30303030), nice!

-Let's simplify our string a bit now that we know which argument we can act on
+Let's simplify our string a bit now that we know which argument we can act on.

 ```shell
 level3@RainFall:~$ python -c 'print "0000%4$p"' | ./level3